-Statutory Alimony.
-The Court can order support payments for one spouse after the divorce is final only if that spouse shows entitlement to “spousal maintenance.”
-Note the burden of proof is on the spouse seeking the alimony.
+Under Chapter 8 of the Texas Family Code, the Court can order support payments for one spouse after the divorce is final but only if that spouse shows entitlement to “spousal maintenance.”
+The burden of proof is on the spouse seeking the alimony.
 To qualify for alimony/maintenance, the spouse will have to show (1) marriage of 10 years or more, (2) the spouse lacks the skills and experience for gainful employment, (3) lacks the means for self-support.

+Temporary support is a different concept than Alimony or Maintenance.
 Temporary support during the case is about supporting your spouse financially while the case is pending.
 The Court can order one spouse to pay the other “temporary alimony” for support during the pendency of the litigation.
 This is commonly referred to as “spousal support.”
 Spousal Support is usually awarded to one party due to some extraordinary financial need.
 For example, a recent case involved a wife who was working as a receptionist in order to fill her time and for spending money (she was approaching her senior years, the kids were grown and gone).
 Husband had a very good income (over six figures).
 They lived in a $300,000 home.
 Spousal support was awarded during the pendency of the case in order to allow her to continue to make the utilities and mortgage payments.

 Contractual Alimony.
-The parties can agree for, as part of the division of the marital estate, post divorce contractual alimony.
+The parties can agree for, as part of the division of the marital estate, post-divorce contractual alimony.
 Contractual alimony can be structured so that payments are deductible in calculating the obligor’s taxable income.
 See 26 United States Code §71.
 This is commonly done as a methodology for balancing out the property division where there are assets not readily divisible by the court such as the family business.
 Also, this is just a fact, oftentimes a spouse will pay contractual support to the other spouse as a effort to making things right.
 An example, Husband has a long time affair with secretary.
 He may pay contractual alimony to his spouse in a significant amount for a long period of time in order to assuage his guilt – done all the time.
 Note, the failure to pay contractual alimony is not subject to contempt as statutory alimony is.
 The failure to pay contractual alimony is simply a breach of contract subjecting the nonpaying spouse to all the remedies for a contractual breach – debt collection.